-There are currently eight (5) tugs permanently based within the port, these fall into two established categories:
+There are currently three (3) tugs permanently based within the port, these fall into two established categories:

-- 2 x omni-directional tugs; and - 3 x conventional tugs.
+- 2 x omni-directional tugs; and - 1 x conventional tug.

 The following is a brief description of the types of tugs operating in Belfast Harbour.
 A full description of individual tugs and their respective towage operators can be found in Annex A.